-Chevrolet S10 owners have reported 8 problems linked to transfer case (under the power train category).
+Chevrolet S10 owners have reported 8 problems related to transfer case (under the power train category).

 See all problems of the 2003 Chevrolet S10.

-The vehicle involved is a 2003 Chevrolet s-10.
-Vehicle identification number (VIN) of the vehicle is 1GCCT19X23_.
 The four wheel drive actuator on top of the transfer case failed- actuator is vacuum actuated and when it failed it allowed transfer case fluid to be drawn into the vacuum system of the vehicle causing problems with four wheel drive engagement and disengagement.
 But the worst problem is that the fluid caused the heater controls, also vacuum activated, not to work properly so that the vehicle windshield could not be defogged or defrosted, which is a safety problem because of the lack of visibility.
 It is a known defect with this vehicle but g.
 M. Refuses to acknowledge the manufacturing problems.
 The dealer had to replace all the actuators (5), the vacuum tank, the vacuum lines and the heater control.
-The failure date was 10/20/2007.

 See all problems of the 2000 Chevrolet S10.

-The car was a 2000 Chevrolet S10.
 My 2000 chevy S10 4x4 (purchased from courtesy Chevrolet, phoenix, az) broke down on 8/12/03 due to the transmission slipping out of gear and making a grinding noise between reverse & park when I stopped.
 The truck would not go into drive, and I had to be towed to the nearest dealer (gateway Chevrolet in avondale, az) approx. 65 miles away.
 After the truck was checked out the next day, the service advisor called to say there was nothing wrong with the truck and that it shifted into all gears and ran normal. (note: there were 82,278 miles on the truck at that time and I had the 100,000 mile extended warranty).
 On several other occasions before and after this event, I experienced a sudden revving up of the engine, which stopped after several rapid depressions of the accelerator.
 On 4/11/05, while on vacation in California, the exact problem occured again, except this time, after being towed again to the nearest dealer (coalinga motors, inc. , coalinga, CA), it was found the transmission was in need of replacement, as well as the shift forks in the transfer case.
-The failure date was Apr.
-11, 2005.

-The vehicle is a 1996 Chevrolet S10.
-The vehicle identification number (VIN) of this Chevrolet S10 is 1GNDT13W5T_.
 Vehicle fire due to transfer case fluid being expelled from vent hose onto the right exhaust manifold.
 This is the third fire in 1995 and 1996 s-series gm trucks I have investigated in the past twelve months that have had the same origin of an engine compartment fire.
-This transfer case issue occurred 06/21/2004.

 See all problems of the 1996 Chevrolet S10.